 Can you replace chickpea with wheat flour?

-How can I store farinata.
+How can I store farinata?

-You may store the leftovers (but I don’t you will have any, it is really tempting), for a few days in the fridge.
+You may store the leftovers (but I doubt that you will have any) for a few days in the fridge.
 Warm it up for a snack.
 Go the extra mile and reheat farinata to make a sandwich of it with ham and some lettuce.